hbowie/practopian-v3/commonplace-book/We have wonderful arguments.md

 Author: Steve Jobs

 Date: 06/07/2010

+Tags: critical thinking, design, equality

 Work Title: D8 Conference

 Work Type: unknown

 Work Minor Title:  Conversation with Walt Mossberg

 Work Link: http://thesmallwave.com/ideas-not-hierarchy-on-steve-jobs-supposedly

+Work Id:

+Work Pages:

+Work Rights:

+Work Rights Holder:

+Publisher:

+Publisher City:

 Date Added: 2011-08-30 19:39:19 -0700

 Body:

 Jobs: What I do all day is meet with teams of people and work on ideas and solve problems to make new products, to make new marketing programs, whatever it is.